-- (i) urge the Federal Ministry of Health to establish Health and Safety Units in government departments and provide essential Health Services for Staff in Federal Ministries and Parastatals to combat health issues, prevent deaths, and ensure employee well-being; - (ii) mandate the Committee on Healthcare Services to ensure compliance
+- (i) urge the Federal Ministry of Health to establish Health and Safety Units in government departments and provide essential Health Services for Staff in Federal Ministries and Parastatals to combat health issues, prevent deaths, and ensure employee well-being; - (ii) mandate the Committee on Healthcare Services to ensure compliance (HR.
+295/10/2023).

-11. Need to investigate the flaws pertaining Posting and Transfer of Procurement Officers in the Procurement Department of the National Youth Service Scheme:
+18. Posting and Transfer of Procurement Officers in the Procurement Department of the National Youth Service Scheme